-VCE Scored VET Subjects (These will contribute to your ATAR if you complete Units 3 and 4) Allied Health Services may be offered on campus in 2023 (no extra fee) Business to be offered on campus in 2023 (no extra fee) Dance Engineering Studies Hospitality Information Technology Laboratory Skills may be offered on campus in 2023 Media - Creative and Digital Music Industry Performance to be offered on campus in 2023 (no extra fee) Sport & Recreation to be offered on campus in 2023 (no extra fee) Non Scored VET Subjects (These may contribute to your ATAR as a 5th subject worth 10%) Applied Fashion Design and Technology Automotive Studies (Mechanical Pre-Vocational) Beauty to be offered on campus in 2023 (no extra fee) Building and Construction (Carpentry Pre-Apprenticeship) Early Childhood Education and Care Electrotechnology Studies (Pre-Vocational) Furniture Horticulture (Landscaping) Justice Plumbing (Pre-Apprenticeship) Salon Assist may be offered on campus in 2023 (1 year course) Tourism Visual Arts Warehouse Operations
+VCE Scored VET Subjects (These will contribute to your ATAR if you complete Units 3 and 4)

+Allied Health Services to be offered on campus in 2024 (no extra fee)

+Business to be offered on campus in 2024 (no extra fee)

+Community Services

+Dance

+Engineering Studies

+Hospitality

+Information Technology

+Laboratory Skills may be offered on campus in 2024

+Media - Creative and Digital

+Music Industry Performance to be offered on campus in 2024 (no extra fee)

+Sport & Recreation to be offered on campus in 2024 (no extra fee)

+Non Scored VET Subjects (These may contribute to your ATAR as a 5 th subject worth 10%)

+Animal Studies (1 year course)

+Applied Fashion Design and Technology

+Automotive Studies (Mechanical Pre-Vocational)

+Beauty to be offered on campus in 2024 (no extra fee)

+Building and Construction (Carpentry Pre-Apprenticeship)

+Civil Infrastructure

+Early Childhood Education and Care

+Electrotechnology Studies (Pre-Vocational)

+Furniture

+Horticulture (Landscaping)

+Plumbing (Pre-Apprenticeship)

+Salon Assist may be offered on campus in 2024 (1 year course)

+Visual Arts

 - Most VET courses run for 2 years that is in order for students to gain their full accreditation, they must complete the full 2 year program and satisfy all assessment and attendance requirements.
-If a student only does partial completion, their VET subject will NOT contribute to their ATAR and they will only receive a statement of attainment (statement of modules successfully passed), rather than a VET certificate. - VET Courses are run on site at the College and in partnership with Kangan Institute or Victoria University.
+If a student only does partial completion, their VET subject will NOT contribute to their ATAR and they will only receive a statement of attainment (statement of modules successfully passed), rather than a VET certificate. - VET Courses, where possible, are run on site at the College and in partnership with a range of RTOs such as Parade Catholic College, Kangan Institute or Victoria University.
 Partnerships with other TAFEs or RTOs are possible and dependent on student choice and availability.
-Classes run subject to numbers.
-Students taking part in courses off campus, also Beauty and Salon Assist, are required to catch up on work missed each week. - All VET subjects will incur additional fees (2022 the fee was \$700).
-These are set and reviewed annually by individual course providers and are determined by the college after applying the Catholic Education Melbourne (CEM) VET Grant and other subsidies.
+Classes run subject to numbers. - Students taking part in courses run off campus, or whole day VETs onsite, will be required to catch up on school work missed each week. - Students MUST attend all scheduled classes modules are completed with practical components that may not be able to be rescheduled.
+Students who miss practical delivery, will be at risk of meeting the minimum requirements to gain their certification. - All VET subjects will incur additional fees (2023 the fee was \$700).
+These are set and reviewed annually by individual course providers and are determined by the college after applying the Catholic Education Melbourne (CEM) VET Grant and other subsidies. - Kolbe Catholic College has a relationship with many TAFEs and the Northern Melbourne VET Cluster (NMVC) to help deliver as many VET subjects as possible to our students.
+Depending on a student's choice, the closest available VET may not be at Kangan Broadmeadows.
+Also Kangan TAFE has a range of specialised campuses that dictate where the VET subject will be delivered from.
+Please keep this in mind when choosing a VET option. - It is the responsibility of the student and their family to ensure they are able to get to the allocated VET campus.

-Most VET subjects will incur additional fees (2022 the fee was \$700).
+Most VET subjects will incur additional fees (2023 the fee was \$700).

-Allied Health Services may be offered on campus in 2023: 1 year course (No extra fee)
+Allied Health Services will be offered on campus in 2024: 2 year course (No extra fee)